 I’m here to give you permission to not like your mother.
 If she’s mean.
 Or worse.

 I know.
 I know.
 It sounds like heresy to say you don’t like your mom, but let’s be honest.
-Some mothers, especially abusive and narcissistic mothers, have earned the contempt of their children.
+Some of you were born to a mother, perhaps an abusive and/or narcissistic mother, who has absolutely earned your contempt.

 Just because a woman carries a child in her body for nine months, then delivers that child into the world, does not mean she is worthy of affection, respect, and admiration.
 Especially if she treats that child poorly—perhaps neglecting or outright abusing him or her—through the years.